beckslopez/Structures-Of-Complex-Systems/README.md

-# ReadMe for University of Washington Course: Structures of Complex Systems
+# ReadMe for Structures of Complex Systems Course Assignments

 --------------------------------------------------------------------------------------
 # Introduction